1:01 Pleasanton Girls Soccer Association

 The Parliamentarian and a Board member shall review the tallied votes.
 The candidates receiving the highest number of votes shall be elected.
 The results of the vote shall be made public at that time.

 At the first Board meeting in January, the Board of Directors shall elect from its members the following officers for a one year term: President, Competitive Vice President, Recreational Vice President, Secretary, and Treasurer.
-Only members who have served for one complete year on the Board shall be eligible.
+Only active voting Board members at the conclusion of the prior calendar year shall be eligible.

 Nomination and voting procedure:

-- Nominations may be made by the Parliamentarian specifically if the current officer wishes to stand for re-election to the position currently held.
+- Nominations may be made by a Board appointed Election Officer (a Board member who is not running for office) who shall be named at the November Board meeting of the prior year.
+Specifically, the Election Officer will check if the current officer wishes to stand for re-election to the position currently held.

-- Any Board member may nominate another Board member, but not himself or herself, to an officer Such nominations must be received by the Parliamentarian no later than one (1) week prior to the January Board meeting.
+- Any Board member may nominate another Board member, but not himself or herself, to an officer position.
+Such nominations must be received by the Election Officer no later than ten (10) days prior to the January Board meeting.
 A Board member may be nominated for multiple officer roles.

-- The Parliamentarian will contact all nominees no later than four (4) days prior to the January Board meeting to receive approval for placement on the ballot.
+- The Election Officer will contact all nominees no later than seven (7) days prior to the January Board meeting to receive approval for placement on the ballot.
+The Election Officer shall encourage candidate statements to be submitted to the January Board meeting folder.

-- The Parliamentarian will provide the Secretary with the ballot of all nominees who shall then distribute the ballot to the Board no later than three days before the January board meeting.
+- The Election Officer shall submit the ballot of all the nominees to the January Board packet folder no later than three (3) days before the meeting.
+Names shall be listed alphabetically for each office.

-- Voting for the five (5)officers will take place at the January Board meeting.
-The nominees need not be present, but if not present will not be entitled to vote.
+- Voting for the five (5) officers will take place at the January Board meeting.
+Voting members of the Board, the Director of Coaching, and Staff (collectively as one vote) shall each be entitled to a vote if present.
+The nominees need not be present, but if not present, will not be entitled to vote.

 Any member of the Board of Directors may be removed from office for cause by a two-thirds (2/3) vote of the Board of Directors.
 Some examples of causes for removal are: